Nathan-88/zero_day/README.md

-Vagrant allow you to manage and ship isolated development environments.
+Vagrant allows you to manage and ship isolated development environments.
 Those isolated environments in the context of the school (and in the future, in the context of a company) allow you to match the environment we use to automatically check your work